Big League Stew

 -

-How the Cubs-Cardinals rivalry is spilling over into the Winter ClassicMark Townsend at Big League Stew 15 hrs ago
+Manny Ramirez is making a comeback in Japan at age 44Mike Oz at Big League Stew 15 hrs ago

-Monday’s NHL Winter Classic in St. Louis will obviously have a lot of baseball flavor.
-But that’s not only because the game is being played at Busch Stadium, home of the St. Louis Cardinals.
-As we’ve now learned, a goalie from each team will be sporting masks inspired by the Cardinals and Chicago Cubs respectively, which is a truly fantastic touch.
+How’s this for Manny being Manny?
+Just a few weeks before we find out how Manny Ramirez fares in his first year on the Hall of Fame ballot, the 44-year-old ex-MLB slugger has agreed to terms with an independent team in Japan as he attempts to make another comeback.

-It was just a couple weeks ago that Chicago Blackhawks goalie Scott Darling unveiled his Cubs-themed mask which adorned the likeness of Anthony Rizzo, Harry Caray and others.
-Not to be outdone by his counterpart, Carter Hutton of the St. Louis Blues revealed his Cardinals-themed mask on Friday, with such Redbird luminaries as Stan Musial and Ozzie Smith represented.
+Ramirez is now a member of the Kochi Fighting Dogs — yes, that’s a real team — of the Shikoku Island League Plus.
+It’s a four-team league that plays 90 games per season, so it’s not like Ramirez is signing up to play in the Arizona Fall League for a month and a half.

 – – – – – – –